- Home

 Planning radiation therapy

-Before treatment starts, you will have a planning session at the radiation therapy centre to design a treatment plan for you.
-During this appointment, you will have a CT scan to pinpoint the area to be treated, and marks will be put on your skin so the radiation therapist treats the same area each time.
-Often, you will have a 4-dimensional CT scan to monitor how the lung cancer moves as you breathe in and out.
-You may also be given some breathing exercises to help your breathing stay as regular as possible during the treatment sessions.
+Before treatment starts, you will have a planning session at the radiation therapy centre to work out the dose and position of the beams.
+During this session, you will have a CT scan to determine the area to be treated, and small marks will be put on your skin so the radiation therapists ensure your body is in the same position for every treatment.

 Having radiation therapy